-LalBrew CBC-1™ is also an ideal strain for primary fermentation of dry ciders, mead, and hard-seltzer.
+LalBrew CBC-1™ has been specifically selected from the Lallemand Yeast Culture Collection for Cask and Bottle Conditioning applications due to its high resistance to alcohol and pressure.
+LalBrew CBC-1™ has a neutral flavor profile and does not metabolize maltotriose, therefore the original character of the beer is preserved after refermentation.
+The yeast will settle and form a tight mat at the bottom of the bottle or cask.
+LalBrew CBC-1™ is also an ideal strain for primary fermentation of dry ciders, mead and hard-seltzer.
 For simple sugar fermentations with appropriate yeast nutrition, LalBrew CBC-1™ achieves high attenuation with a clean and neutral flavor profile.

 Classified as a Saccharomyces cerevisiae, a top fermenting yeast.